Education & Training

 PubMed (www.ncbi.nlm.nih.gov/entrez/query.fcgi) A service of the National Library of Medicine (NLM), the site includes over 15 million citations for biomedical articles dating back to the 1950s.
 Citations include links to sites that include full-text articles and come from MEDLINE as well as assorted life science journals.

-Social Science Research Network (http://www.ssrn.com) disseminates social science research and encourages early distribution of research results.
+Social Science Research Network (http://www.ssrn.com) disseminates academic research and encourages early distribution of research results prior to article official publication in journals.

 IngentaConnect (www.ingentaconnect.com) Contains a collection of academic and professional publications with over 18 million articles, chapters, and reports.
 Site searches more than 29,000 publications.